Anthony Bourdain: Parts Unknown: Availability

 The series has not been released on DVD or Blu-ray.
 Besides being broadcast on CNN, the show has been made available on demand through cable on-demand services as well as from streaming video providers including HBO Max (in the United States) and Netflix (internationally).
 The series is also available for purchase on the iTunes Store, Vudu, and Amazon Video.
 CNN has also released the series as an audio-only podcast.

 The show was shot in high definition, and made available for streaming in both standard definition and high definition.

 Following the conclusion of the final season, a special edition collection of the entire series, featuring a Prime Cuts: Through The Years compilation has been made available for purchase on the iTunes Store.
 On May 27, 2020, with the launch of HBO Max, the entire series was made available for streaming, omitting the Prime Cuts episodes.
 Following the launch of CNN+ on March 29, 2022, the full episode library moved to that service, leaving HBO Max with only 8 episodes.
-Despite CNN+'s quick shut down just 30 days later, the full series has yet to return to HBO Max.
+Despite CNN+'s quick shut down just 30 days later.
 On August 19, 2022, the full episode library began streaming on Discovery Plus as part of an extensive library of CNN shows that moved there following the shutdown of CNN+.
+Currently, the entire series is streaming on HBO Max again.